The ongoing challenge across care environments.

 - Keep moving (repositioning)

 - Incontinence & moisture

 - Nutrition/hydration 2

-We offer a range of solutions and services that can assist you in implementing and optimising a pressure injuries prevention programme in your facility.
+We offer a range of solutions and services that can assist you in implementing and optimizing a pressure injury prevention program in your facility.
 For more information contact your local representative.

-- Prevention and Treatment of Pressure Ulcers: Clinical Practice Guideline, http://www.internationalguideline.com/
+- Prevention and Treatment of Pressure Injuries: Clinical Practice Guideline, http://www.internationalguideline.com/

 - National Pressure Ulcer Advisory Panel, European Pressure Ulcer Advisory Panel and Pan Pacific Pressure Injury Alliance.
 Prevention and Treatment of Pressure Injuries: Clinical Practice Guideline.
 Emily Haesler (ed.).
 Cambridge Media: Perth Australia; 2014